-Also take her to puppy classes so that she can learn along with puppies her size, this hits two birds with one stone.
-This gets her socialized and acclimated to new sights, sounds, smells, and new people.
+Also, take her to puppy classes to learn with other puppies her size; this hits two birds with one stone.
+It gets the dog to socialize and acclimated to new sights, sounds, smells, and new people.
 Plus, it gets her trained in obedience.

 Proper socialization goes hand in hand with obedience!
 Don’t get fooled into thinking that since they are still babies that they can wait for five to six months before you start training them.

 They are brilliant.
-Even at the age of 3 months, start with small, simple stuff and work your way up.
+Even at three months old, start with small, simple stuff and work your way up.
 If the puppy does something wrong, don’t be mean.
 Instead, be gentle and firm with the corrections.
 They don’t have any idea that what they just did was not ok.

 How much Exercise and Grooming is involved in with the Labrador Shepherd Mix?

-So here’s an idea, try walking them briskly for 45 minutes to an hour once in the morning and once in the evening.
-Then, run them around the yard or park, for a while until they are just as tired as you are.
+So here’s an idea, try walking them briskly for 45 minutes to an hour once in the morning and again in the evening.
+Then, run them around the yard or park for a while until they are just as tired as you are.

 Their ancestors were working dogs and were only happy when doing something!
-They are meant for activities like hunting, retrieving, and search and rescue, those are just to name a few.
+They are meant for activities like hunting, retrieving, and search and rescue, and those are, to name only a few things.

 Lack of exercise may result in the destruction of everything, deep depression, and sometimes medical issues.
 Again, if you are a busy person or just a person who loves to sit on the TV after work and on weekends, then a lower energy dog will be the right dog for you.

 With the German Shepherd Lab Mix as your new family member, your second BFF will be the vacuum!
-That’s right Ladies and Gent’s, you’re going to be swimming in dog hair by the end of the week once the shedding season has started.
+That’s right, Ladies and gentlemen; you’re going to be swimming in dog hair by the end of the week once the shedding season has started.

 The Shepador sheds a lot!
-So brushing them each and every day during the shedding season which is from spring to fall and fall to spring will really help.
+So brushing them every day during the shedding season, which is from spring to fall and fall to spring, will really help.